-If you have appendicitis, your appendix will usually need to be removed as soon as possible.
+If you have appendicitis, your appendix usually needs to be removed as soon as possible.
 This operation is known as an appendectomy or appendicectomy.

-In humans, the appendix does not perform any important function and having it removed does not cause any long-term problems.
+In humans, the appendix doesn't perform any important function and having it removed doesn't cause any long-term problems.

 Keyhole surgery (laparoscopy) is usually the preferred method of removing the appendix because the recovery tends to be quicker than with open surgery.

-This operation involves making three or four small cuts in your abdomen (tummy).
+This operation involves making three or four small cuts (incisions) in your tummy (abdomen).
 Special instruments are then inserted, including:

-- a tube through which gas is pumped to inflate your abdomen – this allows the surgeon to see your appendix more clearly and gives them more room to work
+- a tube that gas is pumped through to inflate your abdomen – this allows the surgeon to see your appendix more clearly and gives them more room to work

 - small surgical tools used to remove the appendix

-Once the appendix has been removed, the incisions will be closed with stitches that either dissolve over the next few days or need to be removed during an appointment at your GP surgery 7-10 days later.
+Once the appendix has been removed, the incisions will usually be closed with dissolvable stitches.
+Regular stitches may also be used, which need to be removed at your GP surgery 7 to 10 days later.

 In some circumstances, keyhole surgery isn't recommended and open surgery is performed instead.
 These include: